Norditech-AB/Incredible-API-Cookbook/README.md

 ---

-**Ready to build something incredible?** Start with our [Quick Setup Guide](./getting-started/quick-setup.md) and create your first AI agent in minutes! 🚀
+**Ready to automate your workflows?** Pick an example folder and start building in 2 minutes! 🚀